What is an O-1 or O-2 consultation letter?

 You should send a cover letter, the petition and all supporting documentation to:

 What does the Directors Guild of America charge for consultation letters?

-As of May 1, 2016, the DGA will charge $250 per petition to provide an advisory opinion.
+The DGA charges $250 per petition to provide an advisory opinion.
 Petitioners should submit with each petition a check in the proper amount made payable to “Directors Guild of America.”
 The subject line of the check should identify the petitioner and beneficiary.
 The DGA will not provide advisory opinions for petitions submitted without payment.

 How quickly will I receive a consultation letter from the Directors Guild of America?

 There is no specific time in which a consultation letter is issued, though the DGA attempts to issue a consultation letter within seven to ten business days of receiving a fully documented request.
 However, some petitions require additional time to review.
 After ten business days, petitioners may inquire as to the status of their consultation letter by sending an e-mail to Sonja Renz at firstname.lastname@example.org.

 The DGA does not have a process for expediting consultation letters; it responds to requests in the order they are received.
 If there is an extraordinary reason you require a consultation letter by a certain date, please note that date and the reason for your request in a cover letter.